aantipov/moiva-blog/content/post/2021-04-28-migration-from-vue-cli-to-vite.md

 That file told me that besides `vite` I need to install the following packages:
 - `@vitejs/plugin-vue` to support development of VueJS based projects
-- `@vue/compiler-sfc` to teach the bundler understand VueJS single file components.
-You don't need to install this package explicitly if you use NPM v7 because NPM will install it automatically as a peer dependency of `@vitejs/plugin-vue`.
+- `@vue/compiler-sfc` to teach the bundler to understand VueJS single file components.
+You don’t need to explicitly install this package if you use NPM v7 because NPM will automatically install it as a peer dependency of `@vitejs/plugin-vue`.
-- `typescript` and `vue-tsc` for types checking using command line.
+- `typescript` and `vue-tsc` for types checking using a command line.
 You may skip these dependencies if you rely on types checking in your IDE (Vue doesn't use `typescript` to build the project).

 I installed the required dependencies in my project.